-As much as we’d like to prevent our projects for screwing up, anything can happen along the way that could set your project back.
+As much as we’d like to prevent our projects from screwing up, anything can happen along the way that could set your project back.

-What you can do is to be aware of the possible project management risks you may encounter and have flexible action steps that can effectively respond and address them should they crop up.
+What you can do is be aware of the possible project management risks you may encounter.
+A risk assessment enables you to calculate the likelihood and severity of potential project risks so you can devise flexible action steps that effectively respond to and address issues that may crop up.

 Team satisfaction.
-Without it, project closure becomes a distant dream and the entire PM experience leaves a bad taste in your mouth.
+Without it, project closure becomes a distant dream and the entire project management experience leaves a bad taste in your mouth.

 At the heart of every successful project is authentic commitment and support from your stakeholders.
 But to get them revved up and win their trust, you’ll need to provide them with the information they need to know exactly what this project can do and why it matters.